 West Brom must be on cloud-nine after their antics at Stamford Bridge.
-They scored some top quality goals!
+They scored some top-quality goals!
 Sam Allardyce is staring relegation in the face but the Albion players really starting to find their rhythm.
-It could be an exciting clash with a Southampton team who have just won
+It could be an exciting clash with a Southampton team who have just won last weekend.

 Brighton & Hove Albion vs Everton: AMEX Stadium, 20.15 (Sky Sports)